dsmsuite/dsmsuite.github.io/user_guide_uml.md

 # Analyzing Sparx System EA UML models

-This analyzer read Sparx System Enterprise Architect UML models.
+This analyzer reads Sparx System Enterprise Architect UML models.
 The element hierarchy bases on UML package and structure in the model.

 ## Pre requisites